Luxapodular/Py5.js/README.md

 1. Clone this repository
 2. Enter the directory Py5.js.
 Directory
 3. Serve the directory.
 I use the 'serve' project on npm.
 The python simple server seems to fail here.
-4. Open your browser to localhost:<port>/console.html.
+4. Open your browser to localhost:<port>.
 Where <port> is the port you've served to.